SquatUp/projects/README.md

 How to code on the go?
 We want to finally get out of the prison (sitting/standing behind the desk) and start creating while being able to move more.

 ---

+More details about the full concept, you can find [here](https://github.com/wizardamigosinstitute/organization/blob/master/README.md)